Last Updated on November 17, 2021 by Jeremy

 It is worth noting that after you get checked in (all via your car) you will have to actually exit the lot, pull out onto the main roads, and enter via an employee access gate along One Wild Place a few right turns away (with a different entry ticket you receive at check-in).
 During our visit, our attendant simply told us to follow the car ahead of us with little extra instruction.
 We later saw that the ticket we were given had driving instructions plus the mobile ordering QR code to order snacks and souvenirs at some stands along the route- so you would do well to give it a quick read over before departing the check-in area.

 The One Downside of the Drive-Thru?
 The Cost

 Although fans of the zoo may enjoy this display (especially with younger kids), we have to make a callout on the price.
-During our visit in 2020, the price per carload was $60 with a decent discount for members ($20 off).
-The carload price is roughly the same as what a family of four would pay when visiting the zoo normally for perspective.
+During our visit in 2020, the price per carload was $60 with a decent discount for members.
+In 2021, prices appeared to decrease $10 for non-members ($50) whereas the member price remained the same ($40).
+The carload price ends up being roughly the same as what a family of four would pay when visiting the zoo normally for perspective.

 Our normal recommendations in cases like this are to fill up your car with as many people as best you can, but in 2020 it wasn't possible to load our car with friends to reduce the effective price.
-So it is mostly worth just noting that the price for this one may be higher than you would otherwise like as it is the most expensive drive-through holiday light display in Pittsburgh we know of (by far).
+So it is mostly worth just noting that the price for this one may be higher than you would otherwise like as it is one of the most expensive drive-through holiday light displays in Pittsburgh.